hlmnrmr/sourcefabric-development/git.rst

 The branching model we follow in Sourcefabric aims simplicity.
 It considers three different types of branches:

-* main development branch (a.k.a. master): the base for almost all development.
+* main development branch (a.k.a. `master`): the base for almost all development.
-  Every time you will start working on something new, you should do it based on master.
+  Every time you will start working on something new, you should do it based on `master`.
 * release branches: officially supported versions of the product are kept in release branches, this is mainly for maintenance.
 If you want to contribute a fix to a bug that affects any of the supported released versions, you should do it against the corresponding release branch.
-* feature branches: when a new major feature or improvement is being done, likely work happens in a feature branch to not affect master directly.
+* feature branches: when a new major feature or improvement is being done, likely work happens in a feature branch to not affect `master` directly.

 Every release can be found in our repositories in the form of Git tags.